kkrull/marmot/doc/tools.md

 - `Makefile`: targets to build everything and tasks to help set up your environment
 - `man/Makefile`: targets to build manuals
-- `src/Makefile`: targets to build programs
+- `src/zsh/Makefile`: targets to build programs with scripts

 ## Homebrew